 Calming Apricot Chamomile

-Apricot season is quite short -- the end of May through mid-July -- which means you should eat these high-fiber, low-calorie fruits while you can!
-This smoothie, which is perfect for those quiet moments after a big outdoor celebration, also includes chamomile, a mild relaxant and sleep aid.
-Because of its serving of omega-3 fatty acids, flaxseed is another great way to relax your muscles.
-Pro tip: You can soak the chamomile flowers in hot or warm water to soften them and fully bring out their fragrance.
-Toss water and flowers in the blender.
+Apricot season is quite short — the end of May through mid-July — which means you should eat these high-fiber, beta-carotene infused fruits while you can!
+This smoothie, which is perfect for those quiet moments before or after a big day, also includes chamomile, a mild relaxant and sleep aid.
+Because of its serving of Omega-3 fatty acids, flaxseed is another great way to relax your muscles.

 Persimmon Pineapple Protein

 Originally native to China, persimmons are now grown all over the world.
 Known as “nature’s candy,” persimmons have a sweet, almost honey-like flavor, and are full of vitamin C (one little fruit has almost 80 percent of your recommended daily allowance).
 Flax is one of the oldest cultivated crops in the world, and flaxseeds are a rich source of Omega-3s.
 Pea protein rounds out this sweet, immune-boosting smoothie, blending seamlessly while providing plant-based protein that our bodies need to keep going from morning till night.

 If you have a sweet tooth, lucuma is the superfood you need in your life.
 Native to Peru and sometimes referred to as “the gold of the Incas,” lucuma provides a delicate, caramel-like sweetness while still sitting low on the glycemic index.

 In addition to fiber, lucuma contains iron, beta-carotene, and zinc.
 It’s also be shown to help with wound healing and skin regeneration.

 Jazz up your smoothies and baked goods with nature’s alternative sweetener!